kangax/przilla/src/memory-bank/progress.md

   - Performance chart now accurately reflects workout performance
   - Provides clearer insights into progress over time
   - Maintains data consistency with other components
-- **Data Scalability/Personalization:** Reliance on static JSON files for WODs is resolved for `WodViewer`.
+- **Data Scalability/Personalization:** Reliance on static JSON files for WODs is resolved for `WodViewer` via server-side initial data fetch.
 Need to update other components (e.g., charts) to use the database.
 - **Limited WOD Data:** The current dataset needs expansion (Games, Benchmarks, SugarWod).
 Significant progress made on identifying and preparing missing Open and Benchmark WODs from `wodwell_workouts.json`, though insertion into `wods.json` was deferred. **(Largely Addressed)** WODs with empty `benchmarks.levels` objects or incorrect benchmark types ('time' for AMRAPs/EMOMs) have been corrected for 183 + 42 = 225 WODs via scripting (see Evolution below).
 Some WODs (e.g., partner, complex scoring) still lack levels or have ambiguous types.
 - **Authentication Provider:** Potential limitations or desire for different features driving the consideration to switch from NextAuth to BetterAuth.
   - **Sorting/Filtering Limitations:** Sorting by `date` is now implemented.
 Sorting by `attempts`, `level`, and `latestLevel` still needs implementation in `wodUtils.ts` using the `scoresByWodId` map.
 Sorting by the new "Results" column is not yet implemented.
 Filtering by `isDone` works based on the presence of scores.